ibm-cloud-docs/account/iam-authorizations.md

 ![S2S authorizations with dependent services.](images/dependent-services.svg "S2S authorizations with dependent services"){: caption="Figure 1.
 How S2S authorizations work with dependent services" caption-side="bottom"}

-Review the following example to understand how the relationship between the source, target, and dependent services works.
+For more information about roles, see [Service access roles](/docs/account?topic=account-userroles#service_access_roles).

-As an example, you might have an {{site.data.keyword.ibmwatson}} service that relies on an instance of {{site.data.keyword.cos_full_notm}} to store data.
+The following example explains how the relationship between the source, target, and dependent services works.
+Let's say you have an {{site.data.keyword.ibmwatson}} service that relies on an instance of {{site.data.keyword.cos_full_notm}} to store data.
 When you enable an authorization between your {{site.data.keyword.ibmwatson_notm}} service and {{site.data.keyword.keymanagementservicelong}} service, you might need the {{site.data.keyword.cos_short}} instance to access a key in the user's {{site.data.keyword.keymanagementserviceshort}} instance.
 So, while the authorization is between your {{site.data.keyword.ibmwatson_notm}} service and {{site.data.keyword.keymanagementserviceshort}} service, the {{site.data.keyword.cos_short}} service is also given access as a dependent service of the {{site.data.keyword.ibmwatson_notm}} service.
 By selecting the option to enable authorizations for dependent services, you don't need to take any additional action because the policies are automatically created for the dependent services.

 The source service's dependent services might be in the source service's account, which means that they are not visible to you in your account.
 However, any access policies that are created by the source service for its dependent services are always visible to you.
 You can tell which authorizations a user created or a source service that is created by checking the Type column for the specific authorization on the Authorizations page.
 {: tip}